appcode1/chatgpt-web/README.md

 store the environment variables in .env

 ### Run the nodejs web server:
-`npm run chatgptwebapp` to start the nodejs ChatGPT web app
+`npm run chatwebapp` to start the nodejs Chat web app

 `npm run mytestwebserver` to start the testing nodejs web server